Documentation Index

 rejectReason: "", // Reason shown to caller

-If the script returns nothing (no return statement), the upload proceeds with the original metadata and falls back to the static task template.
+If the script returns nothing, the upload proceeds with the original metadata and falls back to the static Activity Plan configured on the intake.

 Behavior